 The achievement gap between low-income and higher-income students widens over time, and the loss of learning over the summer can add to this gap.

-Did you know that non-profit organizations such as the YMCA and National Summer Learning Association offer programs to help low-income kids stay academically engaged in the summer time, which helps close the achievement gap?
+Did you know that non-profit organizations such as the YMCA and National Summer Learning Association offer programs to help low-income kids stay academically engaged in the summertime, which helps close the achievement gap?

-There is mounting evidence that students benefit from continued practice in reading, writing and arithmetic over the summer months.
+There is mounting evidence that students benefit from continued practice in reading, writing, and arithmetic over the summer months.
 A study in 2012 of summer learning programs in Fresno, Los Angeles, and Sacramento revealed the following:

 Students who took part in these programs improved their grade levels in vocabulary by more than one-third on the San Diego Quick Assessment.

-Parents said that the programs helped kids get ready for the transition from grammar school to junior high-a period when many students "disengage from school."
+Parents said that the programs helped kids get ready for the transition from grammar school to junior high - a period when many students "disengage from school."

 These programs were not like your typical "remedial" summer school.
 Instead, they included both academics and creative opportunities that had a positive effect on the participants.
-While such programs can boost learning, it's truly the balance of academics and fun that have the greatest impact.
+While such programs can boost learning, it's truly the balance of academics and fun that has the greatest impact.